processing/art-plus-code/_curriculum/00-unit.md

   - image_path: /assets/images/curriculum/Unit-5_Sample-0.png
     title: "Movement, Collaboration & Harmony"
     excerpt: |
-        *Collaborate with code to create animated modular drawings that add up to more than the sum of their parts.*
+        *Collaborate with code to create animated drawings that add up to more than the sum of their parts.*
         - animation
         - variable declaration & instantiation
         - functions & parameters